TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

 >
 > i am learning that things sound better when you're bold with your changes and deletions. go with ur gut, with STRONG FEELING

 I posted up that message in an attempt to awaken fifty nerds who might jump in to help out or fix my problem.
-Luckily it only took one: [Felix Roos](https://garten.salat.dev/).
+Luckily it only took one.

 <br>